thenativeweb/assertthat/README.md

 ### sameAs

-Asserts that *actual* and *expected* have the same reference, i.e. the same identity.
+Asserts that *actual* and *expected* share the same reference, i.e. both refer to the same object.

 ```javascript
 assert.that(actual, is.sameAs(expected));